blewis308/Ristretto/README.md

 ## Repository Contents:
 * firmware
     * everything firmware related including keymaps, hex's, and more!
+    * Check out the [QMK Repo](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ristretto) for big firmware releases.
 * open source
     * all the pieces of this board that will be free for use (i.e. plate files, midplate stl, etc.)
-    * *Please note:* if the file does not exist in here, it is not open source and unauthorized copying of the files, via any medium is strictly prohibited.
+    * *Please note:* if the file does not exist in here, it is not open source and unauthorized copying of the files via any medium is strictly prohibited.
 * img
     * image files for this page.